Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Abstract

-The system is validated through both simulation and real-world experiments, including seamless air-ground transitions and trajectory tracking.
-Results show low tracking errors in both modes and highlight a 92.8\% reduction in power consumption during ground locomotion, demonstrating the system’s potential for long-duration missions across large-scale and energy-constrained environments.
+The system is validated through simulation and real-world experiments, including seamless air-ground transitions and trajectory tracking tasks.
+Experimental results demonstrate low tracking errors in both modes and reveal a 92.8\% reduction in power consumption during ground locomotion compared with flight, highlighting the platform's potential for long-duration missions where energy efficiency is critical.